 Reconstructive Surgery

 Reconstructive surgery improves form and function affected by injury, illness, or congenital differences.
-Reconstructive procedures address medical conditions that affect how you move, heal, and live your daily life.
+These procedures address medical conditions that affect how you move, heal, and live your daily life.

 At UVA Health, our reconstructive surgeons work closely with other medical and surgical specialists.
 We combine advanced surgical techniques with coordinated therapy and long-term follow-up to help you regain strength, comfort, and confidence.